Differentially Private Confidence Intervals for Proportions under Stratified Random Sampling: Theoretical Results

-To prove Theorem \ref{thm:{\NoiStraPrivSize}2}, we start with a single stratum.
+The event $S_h$ is discussed in Section \ref{sub:privatesize} and $S$ can be set to $\cap_h S_h$.
+As the variance of both $\tilde p$ and $\tilde p_h$ does not exist, we resort to the conditional variance under high probability events.
+To prove Theorem \ref{thm:NoiStraPrivSize}, we start with a single stratum.
 We use a normal distribution (denoted by $p_h^*$) to approximate that of the proportion estimator $\tilde p_h$, with the distance between the two distribution vanishing to zero in an interval.
 Then for multiple strata, we show that the linear combination of the normal variables (denoted by $p^*$) is an accurate approximation to $\tilde p$.
 Last but not least, due to the consistency stated in Theorem \ref{thm:consistency}, the noisy estimator $\widetilde V$ is a consistent estimator for the variance of $p^*$.
 Then, a Wald confidence interval can be constructed using $\tilde p$ and $\widetilde V$.
 Details are presented in the Proofs section.

+Note that, in addition to consistency for our estimates of the variance, the results above provide convergence rates.
+Compared to the estimation of variance in non-private settings, the additional biases are merely nuances given the conditions on $\rho$, $\rho_1$ and $\rho_2$.
+In fact, we impose these conditions to ensure that the introduced noise does not dominate when estimating the variance.
+In principle, these rates may be used in practice to adjust the length of confidence intervals accordingly, although we do not explore that direction here.